g-sowani/library-management-2.0/context.md

 - **Notification badge via polling, not WebSockets** — 60-second polling via `setInterval` is simple and stateless.
 The activity-count endpoint is a single aggregating query; polling only runs when the Community tab is not active (to avoid counting events the user is already seeing).
 - **Admin tab merging (Fines + Members)** — Pending Fines and Fine Policy share a tab; All Members, Membership Pricing, and Member Tiers share a tab.
 Reduces nav clutter without hiding functionality.
 - **Comment depth capped visually at 4, not structurally** — nesting in data is unlimited; only the CSS indentation class switches at depth 4.
 This prevents the UI from becoming too narrow on deep threads while preserving full reply history.
-- **AI search is a frontend toggle, not a separate page** — the `✨ AI` button lives inside the existing collapsible search panel so the feature is discoverable but not intrusive.
+- **AI search is a frontend toggle, not a separate page** — the AI button lives inside the existing collapsible search panel so the feature is discoverable but not intrusive.
 Activating it clears normal filters (and vice-versa) so the two modes never conflict.
 Results use the same `books-grid` / `rec-card` layout as keyword results for visual consistency.
+- **AI search submit is Enter-only, no button** — removing the Search button keeps the input row uncluttered; the placeholder hints `(press Enter)`.
+A 3-second `AbortController` timeout guards against slow Groq responses — if the request is aborted, the empty-results state renders instead of a hanging spinner.
 - **Groq over OpenAI for AI search** — Groq's inference is significantly faster (sub-second for this catalogue size), which matters for a search-as-you-submit UX. `llama-3.1-8b-instant` is sufficient for semantic book matching; the prompt is constrained to return only IDs from the provided catalogue so hallucinated books are structurally impossible.
 - **API key in `Config`, not hardcoded** — `GROQ_API_KEY` is read from the environment (`os.environ.get`) with the key as the fallback default, making it easy to rotate without a code change.
+- **Custom Select replaces all native dropdowns** — `Select.js` parses `<option>` children via `React.Children.toArray` and fires a synthetic `{ target: { value } }` event so all existing onChange handlers work without modification.
+Two size variants: default (form-group, full-width) and `.filter-select` (compact inline).
+Fully theme-aware via CSS custom properties.
+- **Toast system via `useToast` hook** — a module-level counter generates monotonic IDs so concurrent toasts each auto-dismiss independently after 2.8 s.
+Success toasts use `--text`/`--bg` (inverted, theme-safe); error toasts are hardcoded red.
+Both dashboards share the same hook; the `Toast` component is rendered once at the root of each page.
+- **Genre pill deselect** — clicking an active genre pill toggles it off (sets `selectedGenre` to `""`) rather than requiring the user to click the "All" pill.
+Same behaviour as many filter UIs users already know.